Map ports from node2 to node4

 Contributors Download PDF of this page

-You need to make sure that the physical ports on node2 map correctly to the physical ports on node4, which will let node4 communicate with other nodes in the cluster and with the network after the upgrade.
+You must verify that the physical ports on node2 map correctly to the physical ports on node4, which will allow node4 to communicate with other nodes in the cluster and with the network after the upgrade.

 Port settings might vary, depending on the model of the nodes.
 You must make the original node’s port and LIF configuration compatible with what you plan the new node’s configuration to be.
 This is because the new node replays the same configuration when it boots, meaning when you boot node4 that Data ONTAP will try to host LIFs on the same ports that were used on node2.

-Record all the node2 cabling information for node2, the ports, broadcast domains, and IPspaces, in this table:
+Record all the node2 cabling information for node2, the ports, broadcast domains, and IPspaces, in the table:

 LIF Node2 ports Node2 IPspaces Node2 broadcast domains Node4 ports Node4 IPspaces Node4 broadcast domains

-Record all the cabling information for node4, the ports, broadcast domains, and IPspaces, in the previous table using the same procedure in the Record node2 information section for the steps to obtain this information.
+Record all the cabling information for node4, the ports, broadcast domains, and IPspaces, in the table.

 Follow these steps to verify if the setup is a two-node switchless cluster: